hobitolog/STVCameraHEAD/README.md

 ![Webpage](images/webpage.png)

-It's divided into 3 main sections - Speed Control, Angle Control and Joystick control
+It's divided into 3 main sections - Speed Control, Angle Control and Joystick Control.

+Speed Control and Angle Control are sliders with value feedback, and Joystick Control is a panel to click/touch and hold the cursor in order to move the camera head.

 ### Speed Control

 Default values are set to zero and you can change them at your will.
-The changes will affect the speed of steppers bth in online control and by physical joystick.
+The changes will affect the speed of steppers both in online control or by physical joystick.

+### Angle Control

+Set angle you want and it will make the camera head move in the desired direction (point-to-point movement).

+### Joystick Control

+Touch/click to move the camera head in the desired direction.

 # Built With